Pagure/pagure/doc/usage/flags.rst

 - **comment**: a free text form not restricted in length (however, here as well if the comment is too long it may render off in the interface).

-- **url**: the url the flag is linked to and where the user should be able to retrieve more information about the task and its outcome.
+- **url**: the URL the flag is linked to and where the user should be able to retrieve more information about the task and its outcome.